-While we will actively monitor our platforms, if you do notice any offensive comments on our sites at any time, please send us a private message and let us know.
+Whilst we actively monitor our platforms, if you do notice any offensive comments on our sites at any time, please send us a private message to let us know with a screenshot of the message.
+You can also report this comment to Facebook.

 - Intimidatory towards our staff, elected members or other platform users